Far North Region (Cameroon): Post-independence

 Cameroon was granted independence on 1 January 1960 with Ahmadou Ahidjo its president.
 Under his rule, SODECOTON was set up, as was the Société de Développement et d'Exploitation des Production Animales (SODEPA) set up to improve ranching in 1974.
 Another was SEMRY in 1971.
 Upon Paul Biya's accession to the presidency, Moussa Yaya was accused of stirring up the lamidos against him.
 The UNDP is a Fulani-based party, but the CPDM is careful to support their interests.
 In 1983, the Grand North was split into three provinces.

 Border areas of the Far North have been affected by the Boko Haram insurgency spilling into Cameroon from neighboring Nigeria, resulting in the December 2014 Cameroon clashes.
 In January 2015, many schools in the Far North did not re-open after the Christmas vacation, and it was reported that "Thousands of teachers, students and pupils have fled schools located along the border due to bloody confrontations between the Cameroon military and suspected Boko Haram militants."

 In December 2021, dwindling of water resources around Lake Chad led to clash between Arab Choa herders and Mousgoum and Massa farmers.
 The clash was started in border village of Ouloumsa and then spread to other part of the region.
 At least 44 people are dead, 111 injured, and 112 villages burned down with more than 100.000 people are displaced with at least 85.000 people fled to Chad.
 UNHCR, Médecins Sans Frontières, and Chadian Red Cross are deployed to assist the refugee.
-The situation are subsided after intervention from Cameroonian forces, but isolated incident are remain in the region.
+The situation are subsided after intervention from Cameroonian forces, but isolated incident have remained in the region.